Tim-Kov/image-to-text-converter/README.md

 # image-to-text-converter
-Converts images to characters in the alphabet
+1) Upload any image to the 'uploadimage' folder
+2) Run the python script
+3) Look at the result in the 'result' folder